-Our basic mission is to build sustained well-being by providing efficient, safe and competitive products for the diagnosis, prevention and treatment of illnesses.
+Our basic mission is to build sustained well-being by providing efficient, safe and competitive products for the prevention and treatment of illnesses.
 We promote health and quality of life with our products and by sharing guidance to consumers and healthcare professionals on the correct and proper use and storage of the products.
 The complementary education and training we offer to healthcare professionals, in particular to doctors and nurses as well as to pharmacy staff also fall within the scope of product responsibility, as does our support to patient organisations.

 As a pharmaceutical company, we must ensure that the drugs and active pharmaceutical ingredients developed, manufactured and marketed by us are proven safe for their users, effective for the indications for which they are approved, and that they meet the quality requirements set for them as well as the needs of the customers and patients.
-As a manufacturer of diagnostics products, we are responsible for ensuring that the tests and test systems work as planned and produce reliable results for the patient’s condition to support appropriate treatment decisions.

 It is important from the point of view of our product responsibility that the information about a medicinal product we share to doctors, pharmacies and patients is in accordance with the product characteristics confirmed for it by regulatory medicinal authorities on the basis of the results of the research and the data collected in clinical use.
 It is also important that we provide the necessary guidelines for taking and storing the product correctly.